Things to see and do at Stainsby Mill

 Bake your own tasty bread

 Pick up a recipe leaflet from Stainsby Mill along with some of the flour and you can create your own tasty bread.
-Wholemeal and spelt flour is available and it is all ground at the Mill itself.
+Wholemeal flour is available and it is all ground at the Mill itself.

 Make the most of your trip to Stainsby Mill and visit Hardwick Hall, an Elizabethan masterpiece.
 Take a stroll around the house and enjoy finding out more about the history of the building and its remarkable owner, Bess of Hardwick.
 Or why not stretch your legs and take a walk in the picturesque parkland or peaceful gardens?
 We've a selection of routes for all abilities.